-Interesting to note that a brand perceived as ‘cheap’ pays among the highest salaries.
+Interesting to note a brand perceived as ‘low cost’ pays among the highest salaries.

-I’m assuming it’s because they want store managers who can help them be competitive and drive their brand into a massive market challenging other brands.
+I’m assuming it’s because they want store managers who help them compete and drive their brand into a massive market challenging other brands.
 Or perhaps they’re just a lekker better brand to work for?

 The 21 salary submissions from Ackermans claims an average salary of around R15 787 p/mth.